zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 {% tab title="Dashboard" %}

-In order to create a remote stack over the dashboard go to the stacks page on the dashboard and click "Create New Stack".
+In order to create a remote stack over the dashboard go to the stacks page on the dashboard and click "+ New Stack".

 ![The new stacks page](../../.gitbook/assets/register_stack_button.png)